-Modeling performed during the evaluation of various water quality management strategies and in the preparation of the WPP will be fully documented in the Final Modeling Report.
-This report will provide documentation of causes and sources of pollution for current and future watershed conditions (Element A), estimate load reductions from potential management strategies

-(Element B), and provide a description of management strategies and their performance (Element C).
+Modeling performed during the evaluation of various water quality management strategies and in the preparation of the WPP is summarized below.
+This report will provide documentation of causes and sources of pollution for current and future watershed conditions (Element A), estimate load reductions from potential management strategies (Element B), and provide a description of management strategies and their performance (Element C).